kylefox1/Quartz-Test/content/Garden-1/Knowledgebases-2021_0925-V0.1.md

 Additionally, a newsletter covering updates on the Tools.

 ### What future is the Tools functioning towards? (i.e., vision)
-A knowledge graph of tools that can be used in multiple contexts
+A knowledge graph of tools that can be used in multiple contexts.

+Making a searchable dashboard.
+Maybe like https://twitter.com/dmihal/status/1389960811020488708